 The internet contains innumerable blog posts, news feeds, law firm newsletters, and other sources of arbitration news.
 General business news sources also frequently publish information on international arbitration proceedings and related topics.

-The following are a few of the major arbitral institutions in the area of international commercial arbitration.
+Listed below are some of the most prominent arbitral institutions that facilitate international commercial arbitrations.
 Information on procedural rules, arbitrators, and other aspects of the arbitration process can be found on each institution’s website.

 - International Institute for Conflict Prevention and Resolution (CPR)

 - JAMS International

 - London Court of International Arbitration

 - United Nations Commission on International Trade Law (UNCITRAL) – UNCITRAL does not facilitate arbitrations, but its rules are widely used in ad hoc arbitrations.

 Lists of national, regional, and specialized arbitral institutions can be found on several sites, including the following: